AM Basics & Station Setup

 power transformer secondary.

-The modulator/power supply is completely self-contained, and accepts a line level audio input.
+The modulator/power supply is completely self-contained, including a microphone

 The PWM generator board itself